petri-labs/mokita/x/incentives/README.md

 The incentive amount is entered by the gauge creator.
 Rewards for a given pool of locked up tokens are pooled into a gauge until the disbursement time.
 At the disbursement time, they are distributed pro-rata (proportionally) to members of the pool.

 Anyone can create a gauge and add rewards to the gauge.
 There is no way to withdraw gauge rewards other than distribution.
-Governance proposals can be raised to match the external incentive tokens with equivalent Osmo incentives (see for example: [proposal 47](https://www.mintscan.io/osmosis/proposals/47)).
+Governance proposals can be raised to match the external incentive tokens with equivalent Moki incentives (see for example: [proposal 47](https://www.mintscan.io/mokita/proposals/47)).

 There are two kinds of gauges: **`perpetual`** and **`non-perpetual`**:

 - **`Non-perpetual`** gauges distribute their tokens equally per epoch while the gauge is in the active period.
 These gauges get removed from the active queue after the distribution period finishes

-- **`Perpetual gauges`** distribute all their tokens at a single time and only distribute their tokens again once the gauge is refilled (this is mainly used to distribute minted OSMO tokens to LP token stakers).
+- **`Perpetual gauges`** distribute all their tokens at a single time and only distribute their tokens again once the gauge is refilled (this is mainly used to distribute minted MOKI tokens to LP token stakers).
 Perpetual gauges persist and will re-disburse tokens when refilled (there is no "active" period)

 ## State